appium/appium-mac2-driver/README.md

 frame | Coordinates of bounding element rectangle | {x: 1, y: 2.5, width: 100, height: 200}
 placeholderValue | It is usually only present for text fields.
-For other element types it's mostly empty | 'my placeholder' enabled | Contains `true` if the element is enabled | 'false' selected | Contains `true` if the element is selected | 'false' hittable | Contains `true` if the element is hittable | 'true' label | Element's label value.
+For other element types it's mostly empty | 'my placeholder' enabled | Contains `true` if the element is enabled | 'false' focused | Contains `true` if the element has the keyboard input focus | 'false' selected | Contains `true` if the element is selected | 'false' hittable | Contains `true` if the element is hittable | 'true' label | Element's label value.
 Could be empty | 'my label'